bayesimpact/encompass/explorer/blog-pt1.md

  ![alt text](data/images/nm_catron_county.png)

-Note that 30 minutes is a commonly-used threshold for access to critical healthcare services, meaning that inaccuracies of 15 minutes in either direction.
+Note that 30 minutes is a commonly-used threshold for access to critical healthcare services, meaning that inaccuracies of 15 minutes in either direction can easily result in misclassification of access.
 This systemic blind spot poses serious problems for the determination of medically-underserved areas and the allocation of public resources to mitigate problems caused by poor geographic access, since it means that methods that use census centroids tend to over-estimate access in the very places where it is worst<sup>[3](#footnote-centroids-near-roads)</sup>.

 The problem is most pronounced in the less densely populated states of the Mountain West<sup>[3](#footnote-alaska)</sup>, but also affects large, rural counties nationwide.
+In some counties (like Catron County above) there is only a single census tract, m

 * **Accessibility**: Very high.
 The Census Bureau makes demographic data accessible through the [American Fact Finder](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml).
 See also the [TIGER Shapefiles](https://www.census.gov/geo/maps-data/data/tiger-line.html) for census boundaries.
 * **Ease-of-use**: Very high.
 Census data informs many existing applications and is a common source for demographic information across many fields of research.